Go dog walking for National Walking Month

 Where can I take my dog for a walk

 The best places to walk your dog are simply wherever you and your dog prefer!
 Some dogs love to swim in lakes, get muddy in a nature reserve or chase a ball on an open field.
 Wherever you do decide to walk your dog, it’s important to make sure your dog is familiar with the area if they are prone to running off.
 You should also check that the park or reserve you choose for a dog walk is dog friendly.

 If you prefer not to stray too far from home with your dog, simply change up your current dog walking routine to keep things interesting for both of you.
 Making a minor change to your route, such as taking a new turn to make the walk longer will make a big difference.
 Your dog will also appreciate a change of scenery and the new smells they’ll experience.

 If you’re feeling more adventurous, try somewhere completely new.
 Check out dog walking routes and different dog-friendly parks in your local area.
 Exploring somewhere new will see time fly by and you’ll have a happy dog on your hands.

 Why is exploring the outdoors good for my dog?

 Most dogs love to explore the outdoors.
 It is great for your dog’s mental and physical health to get outside and explore their surroundings.
-They may also meet new canine friends while out on a walk, helping to socialise them and feel comfortable around other dogs.
+They may also meet new canine friends while out on a walk, helping them to socialise and feel comfortable around other dogs.

-Make sure that your dog understands return calls and is well behaved around other dogs and humans too.
-This way they won’t ruin somebody else’s lovely walk in the countryside this National Walking Month!
+Make sure that your dog understands return calls and is well-behaved around other dogs and humans too.
+This way they won’t ruin somebody else’s lovely walk in the countryside this National Walking Month.